charlielobster/CUDA_NekRS/README.md

         # open CUDA_NekRS_vars.sh in Text Editor
         # collect your nic add it to the script

-3. Then, source the script.

-        # and double-check CUDA Toolkit Version and path
+3. Double-check CUDA Toolkit Version and path preferences.
+Then, source the script.

-        # then source the changes
+        # double-check Toolkit Version and paths, then source the changes
         . ./CUDA_NekRS_vars.sh

 This printenv command: